When property owners decide to replace windows and patio doors, they often choose aluminium or uPVC.

 However, technological advances in recent years mean modern aluminium window frames and doors are much more heat efficient.
 They have innovative thermal features built inside the frame that cuts down substantially on the heat loss.

-Some manufacturers of aluminium doors and window incorporate a special heat resistant gel into the frame to provide highly effective heat insulation.
+Some aluminium doors and windows incorporate a special heat resistant gel into the frame to provide highly effective heat insulation.

 By law, all newly installed windows must be at least C rated, so it is worth checking out the WER figure before choosing which type of window to install.